 - A. After initial appointment into an allocated classification and completion of thirteen (13) biweekly pay periods of satisfactory service at Step 1 of the salary range, and upon recommendation of the appointing authority, the employee shall be advanced to Step 2.
-If an employee is appointed above Step 1, the employee's first step increase shall occur after completion of twenty six (26) full pay periods of satisfactory service. - B. After completion of twenty six (26) biweekly pay periods of service at each of the salary steps 2 and above, if the employee has completed probation, the employee shall be automatically advanced to the next higher step in the salary range.
-However, the employee will not automatically advance to the next step of the applicable salary range if the employee's Appointing Authority or designee submits the required paperwork denying the step increase at least one full pay period prior to the employee's salary review date. - C. All increases shall be effective on the first day of the biweekly pay period following completion of the required period of service.
+If an employee is appointed above Step 1, the employee's first step increase shall occur after completion of twenty six (26) full pay periods of satisfactory service. - B. Except as provided in Article 9, Section 6, or otherwise in this MOU, after completion of twenty six (26) biweekly pay periods of service at each of the salary steps 2 and above, if the employee has completed probation, the employee shall be automatically advanced to the next higher step in the salary range.
+However, the employee will not automatically advance to the next step of the applicable salary range if the employee's Appointing Authority or designee submits the required paperwork denying the step increase at least one full pay period prior to the employee's salary review date. - C. All increases shall be effective on the first day of the biweekly pay period following completion of the required period of service, excluding an increase from Step 1 to Step 2 pursuant to Section 4(A), which shall be effective on the first day of the biweekly pay period following the recommendation of the appointing authority.